com-entonos/amzn2-octave/README.md

 1) may need to edit 'pkg/to_build' to include required octave packages (PKGS) and provide a matlab/octave test in 'pkg/test/test.m'
 2) if other than avx/avx2, edit ARCH in 'to_build' (and check fftw configure options in 'to_build_oct_lib')
 3) check \*.log files for possible problems even if no failures
-4) checks may fail if native < ARCH
+4) if native < ARCH checks may fail and octave configure can fail (later can be worked around by changing -march to -mtune for octave)
 5) if processor_type=native then libraries and octave will be compiled for the native machine (e.g. AWS's c5, c4, c3, ...)

 when third-party \*.mexa64 files were 'squished' into octave > v4.2.2, rewarded with a runtime error ("free(): invalid next size (fast)"). that's why octave v4.2.2 is default, otherwise octave v5.1.0 is fine by itself (last line of 'to_build_lib_oct').